Noel is an actor and artist. He is also a director-producer-writer-musician-artist and all around creative spirit.

 There were times in the last 50 years where he stopped acting to pursue other creative endeavors – like traveling and working behind the camera in the film industry.

 He spent most of his twenties traveling around the US and Europe, before settling down in Paris, France to study mime and theatre.
-He lived in Paris for almost five years, supporting himself by playing music, teaching English and performing on the streets.
+He lived in Paris for almost five years, supporting himself by playing music, performing on the streets and teaching English.